Basic equipment starts are about £50-60 each for a 1/32nd and 1/24th scale standard

 it.
 To give an idea of the performance difference, these cars will lap a Scalextric

 car 3 times on our track.

 Do I need to pay to race?

 Yes.
-You should join the VRC which is approx. £42 per year and we will charge you
+You should join the LSCC which is £50 per year and we will charge you race

-a weekly race fee to cover track repairs.
+fees to cover track repairs and accommodation hire.
 See the home page for race fees.
-This

 If your question is not answered here, email it to me and I will try to answer it.